prasadshirvandkar/Notes/README.md

-# Notes
-This is a Simple Notes App Completely Written in Kotlin

 Notes

 Simple Notes App which is a Small Part of My App "Material Notes" on Play Store Written in Kotlin.